10up/gutenberg-best-practices/training/Block-Based-Themes/03-site-editor.md

 - **Patterns** - reusable sections and template parts

 :::info
 Note that the Site Editor lists no patterns currently even though the theme contains a `card.php` file in the `/patterns` directory.
-This is due to `Inserter: false` property in the files metadata.
-Set it `true` for the card to see it display it the editor and revert back to `false` when done.
+This is due to the `Inserter: false` property in the file's metadata.
+Set it to `true` for the card to see it display in the editor and revert back to `false` when done.

 ![The Patterns tab with Card set true](../../static//img/training/site-editor-patterns-display.png)
 :::